limsim/rgbxmastree/README.md

 ***Note***: On some of the script I've left off the top most pixel (pixel #3) in the script because of personal preference.

 ***Note 2***: A little mod that may make the tree a bit more visually pleasing is to put a paper code over the RGB xmas tree.
 You can use a coffee filter or just cut a circle out of a piece of paper and roll it into a cone.
 This will help diffuse the light and make it look less pixelated.
 If you do do this it would also be a good idea to use a brighter setting for LEDs.

+***Note 3***: The LEDs on the xmas tree can't represent all colours.
+(I don't know if it's becuase of the LEDs themselves, the chip that controls the LEDs or something else.)
+If the colour you enter isn't understood then it will show up white.
+If you choose a lighter shade of a colour it might also show up as white.
+I've found that vibrant colours work best.
+And don't even think about trying brown :) .

 ---